suryamondal/data_unfolding/README.md

 cd RooUnfold
 make
 ```
-The source it using the following.
+Then source it using the following by adding in `.bashrc`.
 ```
 # RooUnfold
 export ROOUNFOLD=/home/surya/products/RooUnfold/